BASIC NEEDS

 When someone else is triggered, they may be doing those things to me.

-In those cases, I often turn to one or both of my need mantras
+In those cases, I often turn to one or both of my need phrases

 to help me shift my perspective.

-"May I find another way to get this need met, which I am looking for
+"May I find another way to get my need met, which I am looking for

 in this person."